pulumi/pulumi-kubernetesx/README.md

 If you are just getting started with Pulumi and Kubernetes, the [Pulumi Kubernetes](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/) introduction is a good place to start.

-> Note: This library is still in active development and subject to change.
-Not yet recommended for production workloads.

 | kx                                     | raw provider                                      |
 | :------------------------------------: | :-----------------------------------------------: |